 The Bottom Line

-High calorie, low carb foods can be a great addition to any healthy diet.
-They provide essential nutrients and minerals, while also offering a good source of energy.
+High-calorie, low-carb foods can be a great addition to any healthy diet.
+They provide essential nutrients and minerals and also offer a good source of energy.

-Just remember to enjoy these foods in moderation and get plenty of other nutrient-dense foods like fruits, vegetables, lean proteins, and whole grains.
+Just remember to enjoy these foods in moderation and get plenty of other nutrient-dense foods such as fruits, vegetables, lean proteins, and whole grains.